UCD-DART/interactive-line-graph/README.md

 npm start will start a dev server that will serve out of localhost:8080 npm run build will build a production build out of dist/ with a styles.css + index.html + invasive.js

 When editing, always edit within the src/ directory.
-Edit the SCSS files (can use same CSS rules as always, SCSS just gives you more flexibility).
+Edit the SCSS files for styling (can use same CSS rules as always, SCSS just gives you more flexibility).

+**_NVM when i finished this readme, all appropriate files were in the dist folder. but still edit the SRC directory to make changes_**